Terms & ConditionsAs of September 2016

 A person who has signed the Enrolment Form may withdraw from this contract with the School by submitting a term’s notice AND PROVIDED THAT they have obtained the prior written consent of both the School and any other person who has signed the Enrolment Form. (iii) How bursary etc awards are treated.
 If your child has been awarded a scholarship/bursary, your responsibility will be to pay for the amount of fees due after taking account of that award.
 An award may be withdrawn in accordance with (or by reference to) the terms upon which such award is made and/or if, in the opinion of the Head, your child’s attendance, progress and/or behaviour no longer merit the continuation of the award.
 Any such withdrawal of an award will not operate so as to increase the fees due in respect of a term which has already commenced.
 Where it appears likely to the Head that, for academic reasons, an award may be withdrawn from your child, you shall be notified in advance.
 If within fourteen (14) days following the withdrawal of a scholarship or bursary your child is withdrawn from the School, no fees in lieu of notice will be payable by you.

 (d) How the fees are charged and payment requirements.
 Each term’s fees are payable in advance so that the services which the School provides each month under this contract shall have been paid for prior to the provision of those services.
-The fees are payable by you: (i) by three instalments per academic year, payable on or before the first day of the term to which the invoice relates or (ii) by ten equal monthly instalments per academic year starting with a first instalment paid on or before the 1 September and thereafter on or before the first day of each month with the final payment on or before 1 July.
+The fees are payable by you: (i) by three instalments per academic year, payable on or before the first day of the term to which the invoice relates or (ii) by monthly installments, by prior application and agreement.

 The fees payable will be included in an invoice sent to you (or such other person(s) the School may have agreed separately shall pay the fees under Clause 5(a) above).
 The fees must be paid by cheque or direct bank transfer.
 We may not allow your child to attend the School if you do not pay on time.